openvinotoolkit/nncf/docs/compression_algorithms/Sparsity.md

 ```
 {
     "algorithm": "magnitude_sparsity",
+    "initializer": {
+        "batchnorm_adaptation": {
+            "num_bn_adaptation_steps": 10, // Number of batches from the training dataset to pass through the model at initialization in order to update batchnorm statistics of the original model
+            "num_bn_forget_steps": 5, // Number of batches from the training dataset to pass through the model at initialization in order to erase batchnorm statistics of the original model (using large momentum value for rolling mean updates)
+        }
+    }
     "params": {
             "schedule": "multistep",  // The type of scheduling to use for adjusting the target sparsity level
             "patience": 3, // A regular patience parameter for the scheduler, as for any other standard scheduler.
 Specified in units of scheduler steps.